-Running a successful business requires acumen, leadership and most important of all the need for constant improvement.
+Running a successful business requires acumen, leadership, and most important of all the need for constant improvement.
 In today’s economy, the only constant thing is change.
 Change is, not only on a personal level but also, spanning throughout the organization professionally.
 This has increased the importance of change management immensely.

 Companies today spend large amounts of money to bring about different changes/improvements in existing processes.
 They constantly strive to achieve better results.
 But with change comes a lot of complications, thus giving rise to the whole subject of change management.
 The employees are trained to handle criticism in a positive manner.

 Introduction to Change Management